Introduction to Figure and Ground

 See my Pinterest board on “Figure and Ground” for an example: https://www.pinterest.com/madaramason/figure-and-ground/.

 Emulate and Create

-- Find an image that you really like by any artist (make sure you know who it is) and save the image as a .jpg to your desktop.
-Rename that file “title-artist.jpg” For example, the image I like above is called “beethovenfrieze-klimt.jpg” on my computer.
+- Find an image that you really like by any artist (make sure you know who it is) and save the image as a .png to your desktop.

 - If you want to use Illustrator to complete the assignment, place the photo in a new Illustrator file and use the pen tool to trace over either the figure or ground in the photo you saved.
 Your tracing can be done in simple black likes.
 Export the traced layer as your assignment.

-- Export your modified or traced image as a transparent .png and submit the image using the form on the lower right hand side of this page.
+- Save your modified or traced image as a transparent .png and submit the image in Google Classroom.

-- Take a photo of the image and upload it into Photoshop or Illustrator and repeat the steps from the Emulate exercise (2-4).
+- Take a photo of the image and upload it into Photoshop or Illustrator and remove the background, then save the file as a transparent .png file.

 *NOTE: I don’t care if your work is “good” or not.
 I’m not looking for the overall quality of your work on these small exercises.
 I’m looking to see if you understand what “figure and ground” means and whether you can demonstrate the concept.
 We’ll get to the “good” stuff later.